renovate-bot/khulnasoft-lab-_-AiExec/docs/docs/Develop/Clients/typescript-client.md

 ```
 3. Instead of calling `run` on the Flow object, call `stream` with the same arguments.
 The response is a [ReadableStream](https://developer.mozilla.org/en-US/docs/Web/API/ReadableStream) of objects.
-For more information on streaming Langflow responses, see [Run flow](https://docs.langflow.org/api-reference-api-examples#run-flow).
+For more information on streaming Aiexec responses, see [Run flow](https://docs.aiexec.org/api-reference-api-examples#run-flow).
 ```tsx
 const response = await client.flow(flowId).stream(input);